CallumREdwards/callumre.com/README.md

 ## Local Usage

-Preview site with `quarto preview src`
+Preview site with `quarto preview`

-Render site with `quarto render src`
+Render site with `quarto render`

--   Rendered output generated at src/\_site
+-   Rendered output generated at `_site`

--   Results of computations will be re-run and added src/\_freeze for version control
+-   Results of computations will be re-run and added to `_freeze` for version control

-Manual publish `quarto publish src`
+Manual publish `quarto publish`

 -   Options: Quarto Pub, GitHub Pages, Posit Connect, Netlify & Confluence